RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Concurrency.md

             if handler.check_update(update):
                 # Here we `await`, i.e. we only continue after the callback is done!
                 await handler.handle_update(update)
-                continue  # at most one handler per group handles the update
+                break  # at most one handler per group handles the update
 ```

 ## Using concurrency